About

 This site

 I write here occasionally.
-No schedule, just when something's worth saying.
-Mostly about development, AI, and the craft of building software.
-If you want to know when I post something new, there's an RSS feed.
+No schedule, just when something feels worth saying.
+Mostly about development, AI, product thinking, and the changing craft of building software.
+If you want to know when something new goes up, there's an RSS feed.